-For that indicator, The World Bank provides data for Germany from 1990 to 2016.
-The average value for Germany during that period was 8.47 percent with a minumum of 7.29 percent in 2012 and a maximum of 10.28 percent in 1991.
+For that indicator, we provide data for Germany from 1990 to 2018.
+The average value for Germany during that period was 8.47 percent with a minimum of 7.3 percent in 2012 and a maximum of 10.37 percent in 1991.

 Definition: The share of world exports equals the exports of a particular country as percent of the total exports of all countries around the world.
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.